boborbt/marp-dev-preview.nvim/README.md

   end
 }
 ```
-The plugin provides experimental support to start the Marp Dev Preview server for you.
+The plugin provides support to start the Marp Dev Preview server for you.
 If you prefer to start it yourself, you can follow the instructions in the [Marp Dev Preview server repository](github.com/boborbt/marp-dev-preview) to set the server up.
 And use MarpDevPreviewStartAttach command to connect your marp buffer with the server.

 To start the server and the live sync, run the following command in NeoVim: